 In Halo 2 and Halo 3, all the vehicles use the player's own shields as their own life meter; even if they're on fire, they'll last as long as your shields are up.
 On the other hand, if your own health bar hits zero and you die, the vehicle explodes as well, no matter what shape it is in.

-In the latter two games, if an Infection form touches you with your shields down, you die instantly, unlike in the first game where they only drained your health and you could shake them off before they killed you.
+In 2 and 3, if an Infection Form touches you with your shields down, you die instantly, unlike in the first game where they only drained your health and you could shake them off before they killed you.
 This is semi-justified by Infection Forms being canonically shown to infect their targets very quickly, but even then, the games' NPCs will at least struggle for a bit before finally dying, unlike you.

 In the Syphon Filter series, the character has both armor and health.
 Certain enemies can One-Hit Kill with headshots regardless of the player's armor level, and although the health bar depletes much faster than the armor, it still suffers from the Critical Existence Failure syndrome, in that it doesn't affect the player's mobility.